AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 the server is running.
 If any error occurred it’s shown also.
 When the server receives a batch from the client.
-It logs the incoming batch with its content and it logs the processing time along with the result of the batch having the following format as an example:
+It logs the incoming batch with its content and it logs the processing time along with the result of the batch:

 ![image](https://github.com/AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/assets/61145262/dc714afb-5fc3-4cff-a9c4-a7ecc6ab4bac)

 **For the client**, it logs the generation of a new batch along with the time taken for its generation and its content.
-Then it logs the response received from the server.
-Here is an example of the client's logs:
+Then it logs the response received from the server:

 ![image](https://github.com/AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/assets/61145262/f6f7bdb6-068e-4da5-a277-48787ead5d85)